FDA v. Alliance for Hippocratic Medicine: Texas District Court opinion and order

 The case was filed in the United States District Court for the Northern District of Texas and heard by Judge Matthew J. Kacsmaryk.
 Ahead of an in-person hearing on the case, Kacsmaryk delayed entering the hearing on the court docket, citing concerns about potential protests over the hearing.
 After this information was leaked, the date was posted and the hearing took place as scheduled, on March 15, 2023.

 On April 7, 2023, Kacsmaryk issued his opinion finding primarily in favor of the plaintiffs, and issued an order granting AHM's preliminary injunction, suspending the FDA's approval of the drug.
 He first concluded that the plaintiffs have standing to sue—the legal right to bring a case before a judge.
 He held that because mifepristone can cause serious complications to pregnant women and girls, they might need to go to a doctor for treatment; that abortion providers generally do not treat such cases; that the associations bringing the case represented some doctors to whom the injured women and girls might turn; that this would harm the doctors who had to care for those patients; and that that harm to the doctors was "sufficiently imminent" and there was a "'substantial risk' that the harm will occur".
 As the organizations were doctors' groups, he also ruled that they had organizational standing.
 Kacsmaryk then ruled that the Administrative Procedure Act's six-year statute of limitations—which would normally have started in 2016, when one of the plaintiff's review petitions was rejected—was "reopened" in 2016 and again in 2021, when the FDA increased access to the drug.
 He finally ruled that the approval of mifepristone was "otherwise not in accordance with law"—citing the Comstock Act's prohibition on the mailing or carriage in interstate or foreign commerce of abortifacients—and ordered the FDA to suspend the drug's approval until a later date.
 He then stayed his own order for seven days to allow the government time to appeal his decision.

-Kacsmaryk's opinion relied heavily on two scientific studies that had been published in the Sage Publishing journal Health Services Research and Managerial Epidemiology that claimed there was potential harm to the woman when taking milepristone.
+Kacsmaryk's opinion relied heavily on two scientific studies that had been published in the Sage Publishing journal Health Services Research and Managerial Epidemiology that claimed there was potential harm to the woman when taking mifepristone.
 Sage retracted these two papers in February 2024 over two issues.
 First, they stated that their primary author, James Studnicki of the Charlotte Lozier Institute, itself the research branch of the Susan B. Anthony Pro-Life America organization, did not properly cite his potential conflict of interest in performing the studies.
 Second, Sage found from a second independent review of the works that there were "fundamental problems" with the studies' approach.